 Securely Wipe Hard Drive from BIOS and Reinstall Windows

-Searching keyword “how to wipe hard drive from BIOS” online, you may see many user case in the forum, looking for steps to perform this operation.
-But can you actually wipe hard drive from BIOS?
-The answer is No, it does not have the ability to do that.
+Searching the keyword “how to wipe hard drive from BIOS” online, you may see many user cases in the forum, looking for steps to perform this operation.
+But can you actually wipe or format the hard drive from BIOS?
+The answer is No, it doesn't work that way.

-To clearly understand this, you need to know what does BIOS can do.
-BIOS is placed on an erasable, programmable, read-only chip, it’s used to be sure if the hardware items, including the central processing unit, dedicated graphics card, ransom access memory and hard drives are operational on startup.
+To clearly understand this, you need to know what BIOS can do.
+BIOS is placed on an erasable, programmable, read-only chip, it’s used to be sure that the hardware items, including the central processing unit, dedicated graphics card, random access memory, and hard drives are operational on startup.

 So, if it is not the BIOS, what allows you to format a hard drive?
 It’s the operating system you start, and of course, the current system drive cannot be formatted.
-If the computer is not working properly, you still can change BIOS settings and then format hard drive from boot, using cmd or during installation.
+If the computer is not working properly, you still can change BIOS settings and then format the hard drive from BIOS, using cmd, or during installation.

-Why need to wipe hard drive from boot?
+Why need to wipe hard drive from BIOS?

-Speaking of the reasons why you do you need to wipe hard drive from boot, reinstall Windows or clean install Windows can be one of the most common one.
-This operation requires formatting the system partition (usually C: drive), but it’s cannot be executed within Windows.
+Speaking of the reasons why you need to wipe the hard drive from boot, reinstall Windows, or clean install Windows can be one of the most common ones.
+This operation requires formatting the system partition (usually C: drive), but it cannot be executed within Windows.

 Another reason is something goes wrong with the bootable partition and your computer is not bootable now.
-This partition contains the start up sequence, so you need to reformat it and remade.
+This partition contains the start-up sequence, so you need to reformat it and remake it.
 But as with the rest of the operating system, this cannot be done while it is in use.

-In addition, your computer may encounter a startup error, such as, your computer ran into a problem loop.
-Then, have no choice but wipe hard drive and disk data from boot.
+In addition, your computer may encounter a startup error, such as, your computer running into a problem loop.
+Then, have no choice but to wipe the hard drive and disk data from the boot.

-Wipe Hard drive from BIOS using installation disc
+Wipe Hard drive from BIOS using the installation disc

-To wipe hard drive using installation disc, you may need the help of media creation tool if your computer does not come along with a disc.
-You can create bootable USB or CD/DVD with it, the previous media requires 8GB at least.
+To wipe the hard drive using the installation disc, you may need the help of a media creation tool if your computer does not come along with a disc.
+You can create a bootable USB or CD/DVD with it, the previous media requires 8GB at least.
+After that, the preparation to format hard drive from BIOS is complete.

-Then, you can check the following methods and its steps to wipe hard drive, select the one suitable for your situation.
+Then, you can check the following methods and their steps to wipe a hard drive and select the one suitable for your situation.

 Method 1: Wipe hard drive from boot